Special effects of Starship Troopers: Design

 Hayes said "We started by breaking the insects down into a bug hierarchy, then into individual groups.
 We did different drawings of bugs with weird stuff here and there, then fleshed out designs for each particular style.
 But there was a concerted effort to make them pretty familiar.
 [Starship Troopers] is not about this fantastic lifeform: the bugs had to be real and grounded so you wouldn't have any trouble telling the good guys from the bad guys."
 The designs were finalized by the end of 1993, resulting in a variety of bug designs not present in the novel.

 The Warriors serve as the ground-based infantry, possessing hardened shells and sharp claws and a beak for attacking, based somewhat on crickets, cockroaches, praying mantis, and staghorn beetles.
 "The Warriors were modeled on those big rhinoceros or elephant beetles, which have huge chopping jaws," Hayes explains.
 "We gave them two attack claws up front to help them draw people into their jaws.
 To make them look really mean, we gave them graphic splash patterns reminiscent of other predatory animals or insects.
 The Warriors have yellow-orange stripes like wasps and tigers, and a red strip on top of their heads and jaws so you'll hopefully understand which end's up.
 We also avoided big round soft shapes; everything is pointed.
 If one stepped on your toe by accident, it would hurt." their feet even terminate in little ice picks!"
 Tippett adds.
 "Ironically, the Warriors were also called the Arachnids, but they bear little resemblance to anything that looks like an arachnid, which by definition has eight legs.
 Craig made sure they only had four, because we had so many Warriors to deal with; keeping the number of their legs down would give us a bit of an advantage.
 Hayes designed the flying Hopper bugs to appear aerodynamic: "The Hoppers have translucent wings that fold up and fit inside their carapace.
 They're greenish-blue, with a metallic reflective surface that gives them a futuristic, aerospace feel."
 The Hoppers were designed as genetically mutated variations of the Warriors, having differently positioned legs and elongated limbs.
 The Tanker bugs are mobile and can burrow, being likened to "half-track tanks."
-The creatures emit a "napalm" like plasma or corrosive organic acid from a nozzle between its eyes that is ignired by little spark generators dangling in front.
+The creatures emit a "napalm" like plasma or corrosive organic acid from a nozzle between its eyes that is ignited by little spark generators dangling in front.
 The design was based on the enormous sculpture that comes to life in Jason and the Argonauts, based on Verhoeven's own appreciation for the films of Ray Harryhausen.